I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/d3dumddi/nc-d3dumddi-pfnd3dddi-presentmultiplaneoverlay.md

 <p>If this routine succeeds, it returns <b>S_OK</b>.
 Otherwise, it returns an <b>HRESULT</b> error code.</p>

 ## -remarks
-<p>When the user-mode display driver successfully completes its processing of a call to this function, it presents the source surface to the display by calling the <a href="https://msdn.microsoft.com/library/windows/hardware/hh780323">pfnPresentMultiPlaneOverlayCb (D3D)</a> function.</p>

-<p>When the user-mode display driver successfully completes its processing of a call to this function, it presents the source surface to the display by calling the <a href="https://msdn.microsoft.com/library/windows/hardware/hh780323">pfnPresentMultiPlaneOverlayCb (D3D)</a> function.</p>
+<p>When the user-mode display driver successfully completes its processing of a call to this function, it presents the source surface to the display by calling the <a href="display.pfnpresentmultiplaneoverlaycb_d3d">pfnPresentMultiPlaneOverlayCb (D3D)</a> function.</p>

 ## -requirements
 <table>